Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

 !!! note "Configuring compilation"
     Woke uses default configuration options that should work for most projects.
     However, in some cases, it may be necessary to configure the compilation process.
-    For more information, see the [Configuration](../configuration.md) page.
+    For more information, see the [Compilation](../compilation.md) page.

-This command will create a `pytypes` directory in the current working directory.
-The `-w` flag tells Woke to watch for changes in the smart contracts and automatically regenerate the `pytypes` when a change is detected.
+This command creates a `pytypes` directory in the current working directory.
+The `-w` flag tells Woke to watch for changes in the smart contracts and automatically regenerate `pytypes` when a change is detected.

 <div id="generating-pytypes-asciinema" style="z-index: 1; position: relative;"></div>
 <script>